 Many people find that having a pied-à-terre in the city and then having their primary residence out in the country or suburbs somewhere can make life about 100x more enjoyable.

-Living on one of the islands close to Seattle (like Bainbridge, Whidbey, or Vashon) or even living out in Bremerton or Port Orchard and then taking the ferry to work in the city is a popular option these days.
+Living on one of the islands close to Seattle (like Bainbridge, Whidbey, or Vashon) or even living out in Bremerton or Port Orchard and then occasionally taking the ferry to work in the city is a popular option these days.
+Or maybe you’ve been envisioning living out in the mountains to the eat.
 People like having the space and the quiet, plus real estate can be cheaper in many of these surrounding areas.
-And while we have an extensive ferry system that makes commuting into Seattle for work totally doable, it definitely adds time (aka literally extra DAYS per year) to your commute.
-If you want to serenity of island life and the convenience of a pad in the city… it might be time to invest in a pied-à-terre.
+And depending on your work from home situation, you might be able to go long stretches of time without even needing to go into work in person, but you still want the option and flexibility of having a space that’s all yours in the city.

 Here are just a few of the benefits of having a pied-à-terre in the city: